Interview by Allan Gardner

 It’s been an honour to have had some of these opportunities.
-I am genuinely an inspired person who is dedicated to the art of expressing myself and have spent many years honing my craft.
-In having these experiences I’ve learned that I am no different than the people I work alongside, learn from, and am recognized by.
-We all are passionately ourselves, wildly inspired, expressing our unique perspective.
+I am genuinely inspired and dedicated to the art of expressing myself, and have spent many years honing my craft.
+These experiences taught me that I am no different than the people I work alongside, learn from, and am recognised by.
+We all are passionately ourselves, wildly inspired, expressing our unique perspectives.

 You’ve recently collaborated with Young Paint, an AI designed and programmed by producer Darren J Cunningham.
-What was your experience like? do you see the AI more as a tool or a creator?
+What was your experience like?
+Do you see AI more as a tool or a creator?

 In this instance, AI was a tool.
 I took the sounds that YP made, edited bits and then wrote and produced the song.
 Unfortunately, I don’t know enough yet to have an opinion to add to the dialogue around AI.
 I’ll get back to you on this in the future.

-Forensic audio investigations (ie, the work of Lawrence Abu Hamdan) brought about by Forensics Architecture is a radical and new take on sound art and that resonates quite closely to your work.
+Forensic audio investigations (i.e., the work of Lawrence Abu Hamdan) brought about by Forensics Architecture is a radical and new take on sound art that resonates quite closely with your work.
 Did you use any field recordings for your album?
 And could you see yourself bringing your art to these territories?

 Wow, I really want to look into this!
 Sounds fascinating.
-When I studied at Mills College I did a lot of field recordings.
+When I studied at Mills College, I did a lot of field recordings.
 In fact, the first recordings I ever made were field recordings as a child.
-However, THE QUANTA SERIES is free of them.
+However, THE QUANTA SERIES are free of them.

 I definitely see myself expanding my approach to making music and expanding the tools I use to compose.
 Atm, I’m interested in ovens.
 Did you know that ovens all make different humming sounds?
 I also have an idea to have a washing machine orchestra.
 I’m inspired by mechanical noises.